 Each species has its own preferred habitat, herd grouping, food preferences, breeding seasons etc. All of which are carefully considered when a plan of action is embarked upon.

+Deer control is offered by members of our team who are genuinely interested in deer welfare and have a real commitment to wildlife management.
 This service is often offered as complimentary to either vermin control or retention of venison procured.

 The common form has a brown coat with white mottles that are most pronounced in summer with a much darker coat in the winter.
-The white is the lightest coloured, almost white; common and menil are darker, and melanistic is very dark, even black (easily confused with the Sika Deer).
-Most herds consist of the common form but have menil form and melanistic form animals amongst them (the three groups do not stay separate and interbreed readily)
+The white is the lightest coloured, almost white; common and menil are darker, and Melanistic is very dark, even black (easily confused with the Sika Deer).
+Most herds consist of the common form but have menil form and Melanistic form animals amongst them (the three groups do not stay separate and interbreed readily)

 The Formosan Reeves Muntjac is a widely distributed species of deer and is the smallest of the 6 deer occurring in England.
-An introduced species to Engand are now very common in some areas.
+An introduced species to England are now very common in some areas.
 Inhabiting tropical regions, the deer have no seasonal rut and mating can take place at any time of year; this behaviour is retained by populations introduced to temperate countries.
 Males have short antlers, which can regrow, but they tend to fight for territory with their tusks (downward pointing canine teeth).
 The presence of these tusks is otherwise unknown in British wild deer, and can be discriminatory when trying to differentiate a Muntjac from an immature native deer.
 Damage to native flowers, gardens and crops can be significant where large populations of Muntjac occur and deer management is essential in this circumstance.

-A relatively small deer, with a body length of 95-135 cm (3.1 – 4.4 ft), a shoulder height of 65-75 cm (2.1 – 2.5 ft), and a weight of 15-30 kg (33-66 lb).
+A relatively small deer, with a body length of 3.1 – 4.4ft a shoulder height of 2.1 – 2.5ft, and a weight of 15-30 kg (33-66 lb).
 It has rather short, erect antlers and a reddish body with a grey face.
 Its hide is golden red in summer, darkening to brown or even black in winter, with lighter undersides and a white rump patch; the tail is very short (2-3 cm, or 0.8 – 1.2 in), and barely visible.
 Only the males have antlers.
 The first and second set of antlers are unbranched and short (5-12 cm, or 2 – 4.7 in), while older bucks in good conditions develop antlers up to 20-25 cm (8-10 in) long with two or three, rarely even four, points.
-When the male’s antlers begin to regrow, they are covered in a thin layer of velvet-like fur which disappears later on after the hair’s blood supply is lost
+When the male’s antlers begin to regrow, they are covered in a thin layer of velvet-like fur which disappears later on after the hair’s blood supply is lost.